biobakery/maaslin/README.md

 **projectname.pdf**

-Contains the multifactoral analysis visualization.
+Contains the biplot visualization.
 This visualization is presented as a build and can be affected by modifications in the R.script or by using commandline.

 **projectname.txt**

 A collection of all entries in the projectname-metadata.pdf.
 Can be opened as a text file or spreadsheet.

-###Optional GraPhlAn output (if GraPhlAn is installed):

-**projectname-ann.txt**

-Input file for GraPhlAn generated from the MaAsLin run summary file;
-contains annotation for figure.

-**projectname-core.txt**

-Input file for GraPhlAn generated from the MaAsLin run summary file;
-contains the elements of the dendrogram.

-**projectname-ann-core.txt**

-File for GraPhlAn, PhyloXML format.

-**projectname-graphlan.pdf**

-GraPhlAn representation of all associations in the summary file.

-###Additional troubleshooting files when the commandline –v DEBUG is used:
+###Additional troubleshooting files when the commandline:

 **data.tsv**